 What to Ask an SEO Consultant

-Once you know what makes a good SEO consultant, it’s important to know the right questions to ask him or her before you get a proposal.
+Now that you know what makes a good SEO consultant, it’s important to know the right questions to ask him or her before you get a proposal.
 Listen closely for confidence in the consultant’s voice, details of various SEO processes that will be conducted during your relationship, and specific case studies that back up an SEO consultant’s claims.
 Here are some specific questions to ask.

 - “Do you have any conflicting clients with my business?”
 Most marketing executives and business owners overlook this question.
 I always make it a point to mention if I have a current client that may provide a conflict, as I don’t want to get into a situation where I have a conflict of interest with any my clients.
 Neither do you.